 If you grabbed the ready-made heightmap, you can skip ahead to the next step in the tutorial and get straight into Blender.
 Otherwise, if you’re willing to take a meandering detour through raster GIS operations, proceed.

 Before you can create shaded relief in Blender, you first need to do a little GIS work to get your digital elevation model (DEM) ready.
-What I present here is a basic outline of the required steps.
+Below, I present a basic outline of the required steps.
 Unlike the rest of the Blender tutorial, this is more of a conceptual walkthrough than a “click this button” guide.
 I’ve included references to some specific tool/function names in ArcGIS and QGIS, but in general it’s more focused on what’s to be done than how.
 The intent is for it to be platform neutral; these are steps you can accomplish using ArcGIS, QGIS, or any other raster-enabled GIS program you choose.
+In general, though, I’m presuming you’ve got some familiarity with GIS methods, and specifically the ins and outs of raster datasets.

 If you’re interested in automating some of the processes below, Nick Underwood has put together a script that will speed you along your way.